joonkeep/kanvas/specs/zkevm-prover.md

 ## RPC

-Currently, to request a proof generation, validator needs to communicate via [gRPC](https://grpc.io/).
-A validator acts as a client and prover acts as a server.
-Because proof generation takes too long, it must wait for `FETCHING_TIMEOUT` seconds.
+Currently, to request a proof generation, a validator needs to communicate via [gRPC](https://grpc.io/).
+The validator acts as a client and the prover acts as a server.
+Because proof generation takes time, it must wait for `FETCHING_TIMEOUT` seconds.

 ### Protobuf